-From 01 October 2020, HMRC are introducing the ‘VAT domestic reverse charge’ to stamp out contractors claiming VAT back which they aren’t entitled to — ultimately, VAT will only be paid by an ‘end user’.
-Construction industry contractors and subcontractors will need to handle VAT on invoices in a different way.
+From 01 March 2021, HMRC are introducing the ‘VAT domestic reverse charge’ to clamp down on construction industry contractors claiming VAT back which they aren’t entitled to — ultimately, VAT will only be paid by an ‘end user’.
+Construction industry contractors and subcontractors may need to handle VAT on invoices in a slightly different way.
 Don’t get caught out!
-Contact us to receive our free PDF guide and ensure you are set up to comply with HMRC’s new guidelines for CIS contractors dealing with VAT.
+Contact us to receive your free PDF guide and ensure you are set up to comply with HMRC’s new guidelines for CIS contractors dealing with VAT.

 LR Accounting have extensive experience preparing accounts and tax returns for both contractors and subcontractors working in the construction industry, as well as filing a company’s or individual’s tax returns when CIS deductions need to be included.

 If I work as an employee within the construction sector, does CIS apply?

 No. CIS only applies to those who are self-employed working within the construction sector.

 How long does a CIS refund take to process?